 For positive surgeries, taking $F_K(x, \tau)$ as a series expansion in $x$ and $q$ and directly applying the Laplace transform \eqref{eq:Laplace transform2} does not generate $\hat{Z}$-invariants with convergent $q$-series in general, as there may be unbounded negative powers of $q$.
 The proposal of \cite{Park2106} is to obtain the result of a $(+p)$-surgery formula by taking $q$ to $q^{-1}$ in a very specific way that we will now describe.
-First, assuming that the only factor in the summand of \eqref{eq:surgery formulas 1} that is expanded to be an infinite $q$-series, namely the factor $\frac{q^{n^{2}}}{\left(q^{n+1};q\right)_{n}}$, is extended outside the unit circle via the $q$-hypergeometric expression
+First, assume that the only factor in the summand of \eqref{eq:surgery formulas 1} that leads to an infinite $q$-series when expanded, namely the factor $\frac{q^{n^{2}}}{\left(q^{n+1};q\right)_{n}}$, can be extended outside the unit circle via the $q$-hypergeometric expression